kucingbasah737/node-massdns/README.md

 ```

 ### returnAsKeyValueObject option
 Looking up item on big array is inefficient.
-For processing big result, consider to use "returnAsKeyValueObject" options.
+For processing big result, consider to use "returnAsKeyValueObject" option.
 Return value will be a key-value object so you can lookup easily without "lookup" method in more efficient.

 ```javascript